upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 Interesting question is what we will do if we link Botnet reward to member's deposit.
 If an investor brings money in

+## Comission for joining a group.
+A group may earn by charging a comission.
+The comission does not affect pool.

+## Comission for inviting a group

 ## R. Bot reward for a member (bot-net reward)
 Could serve as a harm limit.
 Shows the overall member reliability (is it a bonet or not). **How much the group trusts the member**.